Mr-Smyth/circles/README.md

 This page is reachable from any page by the Manage People link in the Navigation Menu.
 The page opens, with a similar style to the home page, except the logo is pushed to the top left corner.
-3 buttons are the main the focus of the page **Delete a Person**, **Delete Everyone** and change Password.
+3 buttons are the main the focus of the page **Delete a Person**, **Delete Everyone** and **Change Password**.

 *   **Delete a Person** allows you to search for a person by first, last or Date of birth.
 The user will get a list of results, clicking on a link in the results will remove that person and any links to that person in every documents array, object or otherwise in the DB.

 *   **Delete Everyone** gives you the ability to clear everything from the Circles DB.
-It is password-protected for safety, contact the designer for a password.
+It requests a password which is set at this development stage as : flatcircle.
+I am planning to have this feature hidden within admin user authentication, but for the sake of demonstartion in this MS3 project, i have made it simply another option on the manage people page.

 *   **Change Password** allows the user to change the delete password, by entering their existing password and entering a new one, then confirm the new password.
 The user will be notified if the change was successful.